Direct Injection in a car: How it works, pros and cons, maintenance, reliability

 A conventional electronic fuel injection has been used in mass-produced cars since the late 1950's.
-Until recently, almost all gasoline cars had a multi-point (multi-port) fuel injection, or MPI, and it has been very dependable.
+Until recently, almost all gasoline cars had a multi-point (multi-port) fuel injection, or MPI.

-Under tighter fuel economy regulations and stricter emission laws, car manufacturers are bringing new technologies.
-A gasoline direct fuel injection (DI or GDI) is one of them.
+Under tighter fuel economy regulations and stricter emission laws, car manufacturers gave been implementing fuel-saving technologies The gasoline direct fuel injection (DI or GDI) is one of them.

 A direct injection technology improves the fuel economy by 10-20 percent, but is it reliable?
 Does a car with a direct-injection cost more to maintain?
 What are the pros and cons?
 First, let's see how it works, compared to a conventional multi-port fuel injection:

 How Multi-Port Injection and Direct Injection work